StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 {% endtab %}
 {% endtabs %}

-You can also send metrics to StackState using the [StackState CLI `metric send`](/develop/reference/cli_reference.md#sts-metric-send).
+You can also send metrics to StackState using the [StackState CLI `metric send`](/develop/reference/cli_reference.md#sts-metric-send) command.

 ### Events